yipsang/tetris-rl/README.md

 # Reinforcement learning in Tetris
-This is project that aims train an agent to play Tetris.
+This is a project that aims train an agent to play Tetris using reinforcement learning.
 It uses a customized gym environment that is mainly based on a pygame version of Tetris called [MaTris](https://github.com/Uglemat/MaTris).

 ## Install dependencies
 ```